tannerdolby/tannerdolby.com/src/writing/overthewire-bandit-games.md

 spherical:~ TannerDolby$ ssh bandit4@bandit.labs.overthewire.org -p 2220
 ```

-Since we are told the password is stored in the only human-readable file within the inhere directory.
-Lets change directory to 'inhere' and then perform a long listing operation of all the current 'inhere' directories contents.
-Then use the find command for finding a file containing ASCII characters.
+Since OTW tells you the password is stored in the only human-readable file within the inhere directory.
+Lets change directory to `inhere` and then perform a long listing operation of all the current `inhere` directories contents.

 ```bash
 bandit4@bandit:~$ cd inhere